washyn/abp-basic-example/readme.md

 ## TODO:
 - Agregar Ejemplo de domain service, test
+- add js and css contributor for boostrap 4 and example for 5 (use rtl)

 - Test this in web module after configure abp localizations and test from frontend
 ```csharp